spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/build-trusted-provider-image.md

    export IMAGE_REGISTRY=docker.io/[DOCKER-ID]
    ```

 8. Issue the following command to use the Ubuntu OS distribution and use the 23.10 version.
+Only Ubuntu 23.10 version is
+   supported.

    ```bash
    export OS_DISTRIBUTION=ubuntu